reemajedz99/Health-of-Diabetic-Patients-Data-Mining/README.md

 Health of Diabetic Patients .

 ## Project Description :

-Diabetes is a common chronic disease that can have serious effects on a person's health if it is not identified and managed properly.
-Identifying patterns and factors associated with diabetes can help in understanding the characteristics of patients who are more likely to be diagnosed with the disease.
+Diabetes is a common chronic disease that can have serious effects on a person's health.
+Analyzing health-related data can help identify patterns and factors associated with diabetes and provide a better understanding of the characteristics of patients.
-In this project, we aim to analyze a diabetes health dataset containing demographic, lifestyle, medical, clinical, and behavioral information about patients.
-The main problem we want to solve is classifying patients into diabetic and non-diabetic categories based on their health-related characteristics.
+In this project, we aim to analyze a diabetes health dataset containing demographic, lifestyle, medical, clinical, and behavioral information.
+We will apply both classification and clustering data-mining techniques to the dataset.
+For classification, we will build a model to classify patients into diabetic and non-diabetic categories based on their health-related characteristics.
+For clustering, we will group patients into similar clusters based on their health and lifestyle characteristics in order to discover hidden patterns and groups within the dataset.
-The project is important because data-mining techniques can be used to discover meaningful patterns in healthcare data and examine which factors are associated with diabetes.
-We will apply data preprocessing, exploratory data analysis, and classification techniques to build and evaluate a model for predicting the diabetes diagnosis.
+The project is important because using both classification and clustering allows us to approach the dataset from two perspectives: classification helps predict the diabetes category, while clustering helps discover natural patterns and similarities among patients.
+Through data preprocessing, exploratory data analysis, classification, and clustering, we aim to extract meaningful insights from the dataset.

 ## Project Motivation